crsl4/phylogenetics-class/PP875/readme.md

         - Gene Flow
         - Presence of Paralogs
         - Molecular clock
-- We will read papers related to measures of support and confidence values for phylogenetic estimates
+2. related to measures of support and confidence values for phylogenetic estimates
-- We will read papers related to performance evaluations of widely used methods with messy data
+3. related to performance evaluations of widely used methods with messy data

 ## Schedule